Patrick O'Connell (footballer)

-Patrick Joseph O'Connell (8 March 1887 – 27 February 1959), also known as Paddy O'Connell or Patricio O'Connell, was an Irish footballer and manager.
-He played as a defender, most notably, for Belfast Celtic, Sheffield Wednesday, Hull City and Manchester United.
+Patrick Joseph O'Connell (8 March 1887 – 27 February 1959), also known as Paddy O'Connell or Patricio O'Connell, was an Irish football player and manager.
+A wing half, he played for Belfast Celtic, Sheffield Wednesday, Hull City and Manchester United.
 He has the distinction of being the first player from what is now the Republic of Ireland to play for and captain Manchester United.

 As an international, he captained Ireland and was a member of the team that won the 1914 British Home Championship.
 However, O'Connell is probably best remembered for managing several clubs in La Liga.
-In 1935 he led Real Betis to their first La Liga title and during the Spanish Civil War he took FC Barcelona on a tour of North America.
-Despite these successes, he died destitute in London in 1959 and was initially buried in an unmarked grave at St Mary's Cemetery, Kensal Road, London NW6.
+In 1935 he led Real Betis to their first La Liga title, and during the Spanish Civil War he took Barcelona on a tour of North America.
+Despite these successes, he died destitute in London in 1959 and was initially buried in an unmarked grave at St Mary's Catholic Cemetery, Kensal Green, London NW6.

 Early life

-O'Connell was born in 16 Mabel Street, Dublin, not far from the modern site of Croke Park.
+O'Connell was born in 11 Jones Terrace, Dublin.
 From the age of 14, he worked at Boland's Mill and became a foreman at the age of 15.
 He also played junior football with several local Dublin clubs, including Frankfort, Stranville Rovers and Liffey Wanderers, before joining Belfast Celtic.
 In March 1909, O'Connell and left-back Peter Warren were transferred to Sheffield Wednesday for a combined fee of £50.